 Funding Calls

-Following our two funding calls, April 2023 and June 2024 we have successfully awarded 8 innovative multi-disciplinary projects thus far of £50,000 each, with a maximum duration of 1 year.
+Following our three funding calls, April 2023, June 2024 and April 2025 we have successfully awarded 10 innovative multi-disciplinary projects thus far of £50,000 each, with a maximum duration of 1 year.
 These calls were advertised initially via; our website, to members directly and through outreach avenues.
 Each call received a good number of strong applications.

 Applicants applied with proposed innovative studies that focused on neurotechnologies for infants and children with neurodevelopmental conditions.
 Applicants were specifically asked to demonstrate proof of concept of innovative ideas that may then underpin and strengthen subsequent larger grant applications.

-In our 2nd round of funding calls, in April 2024, we gave particular priority to applications that demonstrated Ethical and Responsibility concepts.
+In April 2024, we gave particular priority to applications that demonstrated Ethical and Responsibility concepts.
 One of the critical pillars of the network is to ensure that neurotechnologies are ethical, desired, acceptable, and user friendly for neurodivergent children and families.
 Priority was also given to applications that spoke to underserved communities.
+The following four projects were awarded:

 Dr Julia Foecker, University of Lincoln